GeorgeJavaPython/hello-world/README.md

 # hello-world

 This is a hello world project based on the guide: https://guides.github.com/activities/hello-world/

-This edit was made using the pencil to right corner.
+This edit was made using the pencil to right corner and will be updated.